namel3ss-Ai/namel3ss-ai-programming-language/docs/reference/tools.md

 - Use `as is "alias"` to expose a friendlier name to the model without renaming the underlying tool.
 - Exposed names must be unique within the AI (`N3L-1411` if duplicated).
 - If the model ever asks for an alias that does not map to a declared tool, the runtime raises `N3F-972`.
+- Providers translate the same tool DSL into their own payloads: OpenAI/compatible (function calling), Gemini (functionDeclarations), Azure OpenAI, or local/dummy providers you stub in tests.
+- Provider capabilities are listed in `docs/reference/providers.md`; if a provider does not support tools, the runtime raises a clear error instead of ignoring the `tools:` block.

 When the AI step runs (non-streaming mode):